I Want To...

 Enter the last name, specialty or keyword for your search below.

-"Faith communities in which people worship together are arguably the single most important repository of social captial in America."
+"Faith communities in which people worship together are arguably the single most important repository of social capital in America."

 - Robert D. Putnam in Bowling Alone: The Collapse and Revival of American Community